Migrants brace for tough winter in Calais sister camp

 A new "semi-permanent" camp, with 500 heated tents and larger sanitary facilities, will open next month in coordination with MSF.
 It will be located in another area of Grande-Synthe and has been designed to accommodate up to 2,500 people.

 But that will not stop some from pushing on.
-Several migrants said they still hoped to reach Britain, vowing to embark on lorries from the nearby Dunkirk port.
+Several migrants said they still hoped to reach Britain, vowing to embark on trucks from the nearby Dunkirk port.

 "I speak English, I have a sister in England, I can settle there and work as a carpenter," Moji, 32, from Iran, said.